theme-next/theme-next.org/source/docs/index.md

 | Türk               | `tr`               | `Merhaba`    |

 {% note primary %}
-If you want to add or improve language for NexT theme, you can do it easily with {% exturl crowdin https://crwd.in/theme-next %} service.
+If you want to add or improve language for NexT theme, you can do it easily with [crowdin](https://crwd.in/theme-next) service.
 {% endnote %}

 ### Five Code Highlighting Themes